deargen/workflows/python-projector/README.md

 │ gen-init-py              Generate __init__.py files for all subdirectories of src/.                                  │ │ pip-compile              Generate requirements.txt and requirements-dev.txt files.                                   │
-│ run-doctest              Run doctest for all modules in `src/` directory.                                            │ │ get-versioneer-version   Similar to `versioneer.get_version()`, but with more options.                               │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ run-doctest              Run doctest for all modules in `src/` directory.                                            │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```